franklang/docker-frontend/README.md

 # NodeJS/NPM based Docker images to compile Front-End assets

-This project provides Docker images designed to help processing front-end assets without the pain of having to deal with NodeJS/NPM local installation and version issues.
+This project provides Docker images designed to help processing front-end assets without the pain of having to deal with NodeJS/NPM local installation and package version issues.

 Browse project branches to find about covered Front-End frameworks and their versions:
 * [Foundation Zurb Template - branch "master"](https://github.com/franklang/docker-frontend/tree/foundation-zurb-template-master)